 Simply defined, your self-image is how you feel about yourself at any particular time.

 It’s formed in many ways.
-Initially it’s molded by family, friends and your intellectual and physical abilities, and later on in life by job successes and failures.
+Initially, it’s moulded by family, friends and your intellectual and physical abilities, and later on in life by job successes and failures.
 All these things influence how people feel about themselves, and they also influence the expectations people have about themselves at any particular time.

 In the critical childhood years, parents are largely responsible for shaping self-image.
-They help shape a child’s mirror, or reflection of himself.
+They help shape a child’s reflection of himself.
 Parents are a very powerful impacting force on children.

 Your self-image can be likened to a mental blueprint.
 It’s a picture of what you think you are, not necessarily who you really are.
 Most of the things you do and feel are consistent with your self-image.
 Your subconscious mind, which is responsible for most of your behaviour, forms your self-image.
 Your subconscious mind, however, can’t distinguish between truth and lies.